chrissimpkins/cinder/docs/index.md

 ### License Declaration and Link

-The Cinder theme displays your license declaration in the footer if you include a `copyright` field and define it with the text (and optionally the HTML link) that you would like to display:
+The Cindercone theme displays your license declaration in the footer if you include a `copyright` field and define it with the text (and optionally the HTML link) that you would like to display:

 <pre><code class="yaml">site_name: [YOURPROJECT]
-theme_dir: cinder
+theme_dir: cindescotte
-copyright: "Cinder is licensed under the &lt;a href='https://github.com/chrissimpkins/cinder/blob/master/LICENSE.md'&gt;MIT license</a>"
+copyright: "Cindercone is licensed under the &lt;a href='https://github.com/scotte/cindercone/blob/master/LICENSE.md'&gt;MIT license</a>"
 pages:
   - Home: index.md
   - About: about.md</code></pre>

 ## Issues

-If you have any issues with the theme, please report them on the Cinder repository:
+If you have any issues with the theme, please report them on the Cindercone repository:

-<a href="https://github.com/chrissimpkins/cinder/issues/new"><button class="btn btn-primary" type="submit">Report Issue</button></a>
+<a href="https://github.com/scotte/cindercone/issues/new"><button class="btn btn-primary" type="submit">Report Issue</button></a>
-<a href="https://github.com/chrissimpkins/cinder/issues"><button class="btn btn-primary" type="submit">Active Issues</button></a>
+<a href="https://github.com/scotte/cindercone/issues"><button class="btn btn-primary" type="submit">Active Issues</button></a>

 ## License

-Cinder is licensed under the MIT license.
-The full text of the license is available [here](https://github.com/chrissimpkins/cinder/blob/master/LICENSE.md).
+Cindercone is licensed under the MIT license.
+The full text of the license is available [here](https://github.com/scotte/cindercone/blob/master/LICENSE.md).